 It’s no secret that we love all things Moon related.
 We think that the more you know about something the more you can love it and that’s why we’re always looking to learn more about all things Lady Luna.
-We’re starting our mini-series on the Moon Phases with the Waxing Gibbous, but before we get into that we need to make sure you still have the basics down pat.
+We’re starting our mini-series on the Moon Phases with the Waxing Gibbous, Here's all you need to know about this Moon Phase!

 The Moon Phase Basics